-(with equality whenever the minimum entropy coupling of $P$ and $Q$ is such that $Y$ is a function of $X$, or vice versa), and:
+(with equality whenever the minimum entropy coupling of $P$ and $Q$ is such that $Y$ is a function of $X$, or vice versa), and

 We conclude this section with an interesting remark on the conditional entropy.
-First observe that the pseudometric $\Delta_p$ ($\underline{\Delta}_p$) can also be defined for random vectors (multivariate distributions).
-For example, $\Delta_1((X,Y),(Z))$ is well-defined by $H(X,Y|Z) + H(Z|X,Y)$.
-If the distributions of $(X,Y)$ and $Z$ are $S$ and $R$, respectively, then minimizing the above expression over all tri-variate distributions with the corresponding marginals $S$ and $R$ would give $\underline{\Delta}_1(S,R)$.
-Furthermore, random vectors need not be disjoint.
-For example, we have:
+First observe that the pseudometric $ \Delta_p $ ($ \underline{\Delta}_p $) can also be defined for random vectors (multivariate distributions).
+For example, $ \Delta_1((X,Y),(Z)) $ is well-defined by $ H(X,Y|Z) + H(Z|X,Y) $.
+If the distributions of $ (X,Y) $ and $ Z $ are $ S $ and $ R $, respectively, then minimizing the above expression over all tri-variate distributions with the corresponding marginals $ S $ and $ R $ would give $ \underline{\Delta}_1(S,R) $.
+Furthermore, random vectors can even overlap.
+For example, we have

 because the first summand is equal to zero.
-Therefore, the conditional entropy $H(Y|X)$ can be seen as the distance between the pair $(X,Y)$ and the conditioning random variable $X$.
-If the distribution of $(X,Y)$ is $S$, and the marginal distribution of $X$ is $P$, then:
+Therefore, the conditional entropy $ H(Y|X) $ can be seen as the distance between the pair $ (X, Y) $ and the conditioning random variable $ X $.
+If the distribution of $ (X, Y) $ is $ S $, and the marginal distribution of $ X $ is $ P $, then

-because $S$ is the only distribution consistent with these constraints.
-In fact, we have $\underline{\Delta}_p(P,S) = H_{Y|X}(S)$ for all $p\in[1,\infty]$.
-Therefore, \emph{the conditional entropy $H(Y|X)$ represents the distance between the joint distribution of $(X,Y)$ and the marginal distribution of the conditioning random variable $X$}.
+because $ S $ is the only distribution consistent with these constraints.
+In fact, we have $ \underline{\Delta}_p(P,S) = H_{Y|X}(S) $ for all $ p \in [1, \infty] $.
+Therefore, \emph{the conditional entropy $ H(Y|X) $ represents the distance between the joint distribution of $ (X,Y) $ and the marginal distribution of the conditioning random variable $ X $}.